Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Discussion

 \subsection{Comparison to driven turbulence simulations}

 The Taylor-Green vortex provides an interesting study of a freely evolving transition to decaying turbulence.
-In other words, no external, artificial force is applied to the simulation as is the case in driven turbulence simulations.
+In other words, no external force is applied to the simulation as is the case in driven turbulence simulations.
 This external force may introduce unintended dynamics to the flow \citep{greteMatterForceSystematic2018}.
 For example, in a simulation that is mechanically driven at large scales, energy may still be injected on intermediate scales both in the incompressible regime \citep{Domaradzki2010} as well as in the compressible regime due to density coupling \citep{grete_energy_2017}.
-Moreover, driving generally results in an excess of energy on the excited scales that presents a barrier for magnetic field amplification on those scales in cases without a dynamically relevant mean magnetic field.
-This barrier is often expressed in the lack of a clear power law regime in the magnetic spectrum that drops below the kinetic one on the driving scales (see, e.g., Figure~1 in \citep{Grete2020slope} and references therein).
+Moreover, mechanical driving generally results in an excess of energy on the excited, kinetic scales that presents a barrier for magnetic field amplification on those scales in cases without a dynamically relevant mean magnetic field.
+This barrier is often expressed in the lack of a clear power law regime in the magnetic spectrum and resembles an inverse parabolic shape.
+At the same time, the magnetic energy spectrum drops below the kinetic one on the driving scales (see, e.g., Figure~1 in \citep{Grete2020slope} and references therein).
 In the simulations presented here no such barrier is observed.
 Both kinetic and magnetic energy spectra exhibit a (limited) regime where power law scaling is observed once a state of developed turbulence is reached.

 Another important question raised from driven turbulence simulations pertains the locality of energy transfers.
-While there is agreement that $\mathcal{T}_{UU}$ and $\mathcal{T}_{BB}$ mediated transfers, i.e., within a budget, are highly local, the energy transfers between budgets (here, $\mathcal{T}_{UBT}$) have been observed to be weakly local and/or contain a non-local component from the driven scales \citep{Alexakis2005,Yang2016,grete_energy_2017}.
-Here, we show that in the absence of the driving force the energy transfer mediated by magnetic tension contains both a local component as well as non-local component.
+While there is agreement that $\mathcal{T}_{UU}$ and $\mathcal{T}_{BB}$ mediated transfers, i.e., within a budget, are highly local, the energy transfers between budgets (here, $\mathcal{T}_{UBT}$) have been observed to be weakly local and/or contain a nonlocal component from the driven scales \citep{Alexakis2005,Yang2016,grete_energy_2017}.
+Here, we show that in the absence of the driving force the energy transfer mediated by magnetic tension contains both a local component as well as nonlocal component.
 The latter directly transfers large-scale kinetic energy to large and intermediate scales in the magnetic energy budget.
-Thus, the non-local component is not an artifact of an external driving force.
+Thus, the nonlocal component is not an artifact of an external driving force.

 Finally, we recently showed that the kinetic energy spectra in driven turbulence simulations follow a scaling close to $k^{-4/3}$, i.e., shallower than Kolmogorov scaling, and explained this by the suppression of the kinetic energy cascade due to magnetic tension \citep{Grete2020slope}.
 This is in agreement with our findings in the work presented here, where the same dynamics are observed at late times when turbulence is fully developed.